 On March 20, 2019, the Company established the NC Incorporated Ohio Trust, an irrevocable trust funded by the Company.
 The beneficiary in the trust agreement has provided past services to the Company for more than 15 years and is a non-employee.
 The warrant provides the beneficiary the right to purchase 162,740 shares of the Company's common stock, \$0.01 par value at an exercise price of \$1.46 per share, subject to adjustments as specified in the warrant agreement.
-The Company recognizes the warrants as compensation expense within the condensed consolidated statement of operations and when the warrants are granted or at the service inception date if the service inception date precedes the grant date.
+The Company recognizes the warrants as compensation expense within the condensed consolidated statement of operations and comprehensive loss when the warrants are granted or at the service inception date if the service inception date precedes the grant date.
 In the period in which the grant date occurs, cumulative compensation cost shall be adjusted to reflect the cumulative effect of measuring compensation cost based on the fair value at the grant date rather than the fair value previously used at the service inception date or subsequent reporting dates.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, a grant date was not established as there was not a mutual understanding of key terms.
+As of March 31, 2024 and December 31, 2023, a grant date was not established as there was not a mutual understanding of key terms.
 The Company remeasures the fair value of the award at each reporting date, as the service date preceded the grant date.
-The value of the warrants for 162,740 shares of common stock was \$0.1 million and \$0.2 million as of both June 30, 2023 September 30, 2023 and December 31, 2022, respectively, and was recorded as stock compensation expense within research and development expense and a credit to stockholders' equity in the condensed consolidated financial statements.
+The value of the warrants for 162,740 shares of common stock was \$0.2 million as of both March 31, 2024 and December 31, 2023, and was recorded as stock compensation expense within research and development expense and a credit to stockholders' equity in the condensed consolidated financial statements.